DSNP Specification

 DSNP Content URI

 The DSNP Content URI consists of three parts: the scheme, the user id, and the content hash.
-It is used to uniquely identify an announcement from a given user with content.
+It is used to uniquely identify an Announcement from a given user with content.

 Any Announcement Types with a fromId